derektypist/scheme-tracker/README.md

     https://docs.djangoproject.com/en/1.11/ref/models/fields/#django.db.models.Field.help_text

 Did a Google Search on Royal Cambridge Hotel.
-The address was obtained from the Contact Page of the Royal Cambridge Hotel Website.
+In openday-info.pdf, the address was obtained from the Contact Page of the Royal Cambridge Hotel Website.

     https://theroyalcambridgehotel.co.uk